HSU Graduate Studies

 Picking Courses: Each semester, you will want to check in with your committee chair, and plan what to take the next semester (if you have not already mapped out a plan).
 The HSU Class Schedule is usually updated close to the time registration opens to show dates and times for courses offered the following semester.
-The Archive of Sociology Syllabi gives you an opportunity to see what you might expect from a course (though courses do, of course, change and vary by instructor).
+The list of Sociology Courses gives you an opportunity to see what you might expect from a course (though courses do, of course, change and vary by instructor).

 Student Learning Outcomes:

 - Think critically about social and environmental justice efforts and inequalities in communities and environments.

 - Make linkages between empirical data and theoretical concepts.

 - Develop the ability to critically engage with research methodology.

 - Communicate effectively orally (a) and in writing (b).

 Whether you plan to go to a Ph.D. program, or to a career, there is much you can do during your time in HSU Sociology to plan for your future.
 You can join professional associations, and attend conferences and/or make a poster or paper presentation at one.
 You can also start working with the Career Center early in your time at HSU to make sure you can hit the ground running after graduation.

 - HSU MA Sociology Blog (find and share opportunities here)

 If you need to establish residency in California, you will need to complete at least three of the requirements before September of the year you start at HSU, so you will want to start the processes as soon as possible.
 Learn more here.